dvanic/oldwebsitedvanic2/_posts/2013-01-01-helloworld.md

 layout: post
 title: Hello World!
 tags:
-- random
-- jekyll
+- other
 ---
 This is the 1st post for this new Jekyll-powered blog.

-Welcome
+Welcome to my blog!